WORKPLAN’s First Customer Seminar Launches 2016 R1

 “A specific, compulsory character can be assigned to certain fields in order to move on to the next phase,” says Christophe Mas.
 “Workflows are fully customisable to predetermined requirements, such as defining an unlimited number of workflows for each object, including purchase orders, and acknowledging receipts and quotes.”

-The CRM module has been completely revised, and now includes new features dedicated to managing sales activities, such as a timeline view, a notes summary and synchronisation with Outlook’s messaging service.
+The CRM module has been completely revised, and now includes new features dedicated to managing sales activities, such as a timeline view, a notes summary and synchronization with Outlook’s messaging service.
 Provisional budgets can be created for each salesperson or for sector of activity and production type.
 The system also follows their progression to order confirmation or invoicing.